ErfanHoque49/W22_DASC5420-3/README.md

-# Teaching_W22
+# DASC 5420-3: Theoretical Machine Learning
-This is a graduate level course (DASC 5420-3: Theoretical Machine Learning).
+This is a graduate level course.
 This course covers the theory and application of many foundational machine learning methods.
+This repository contains the lecture notes and software codes (R and Python) used in this course.